Eutrophication: Shellfish in estuaries

-One proposed solution to stop and reverse eutrophication in estuaries is to restore shellfish populations, such as oysters and mussels.
-Oyster reefs remove nitrogen from the water column and filter out suspended solids, subsequently reducing the likelihood or extent of harmful algal blooms or anoxic conditions.
+It has been suggested that nitrogen removal by oyster reefs could generate net benefits for sources facing nitrogen emission restrictions, similar to other nutrient trading scenarios.
+Specifically, if oysters maintain nitrogen levels in estuaries below thresholds, then oysters effectively stave off an enforcement response, and compliance costs parties responsible for nitrogen emission would otherwise incur.
+Several studies have shown that oysters and mussels can dramatically impact nitrogen levels in estuaries.
 Filter feeding activity is considered beneficial to water quality by controlling phytoplankton density and sequestering nutrients, which can be removed from the system through shellfish harvest, buried in the sediments, or lost through denitrification.
 Foundational work toward the idea of improving marine water quality through shellfish cultivation was conducted by Odd Lindahl et al., using mussels in Sweden.
 In the United States, shellfish restoration projects have been conducted on the East, West and Gulf coasts.
-See nutrient pollution for an extended explanation of nutrient remediation using shellfish.